utkuufuk/learn-cuda/programming-guide/guide.md

 ![Technical Specifications 4](images/technical-specs-4.png)

 # 3. PROGRAMMING INTERFACE
+## Initialization
+There is no explicit initialization function for the runtime; it initializes the first time a runtime function is called.
+One needs to keep this in mind when timing runtime function calls and when interpreting the error code from the first call into the runtime.

+During initialization, the runtime creates a CUDA [context](#contexts) for each device in the system.
+This context is the *primary context* for this device and it is shared among all the host threads of the application.
+As part of this context creation, the device code is just-in-time compiled if necessary and loaded into device memory.
+This all happens under the hood and the runtime does not expose the primary context to the application.

+When a host thread calls `cudaDeviceReset(),` this destroys the primary context of the device the host thread currently operates on.
+The next runtime function call made by any host thread that has this device as current will create a new primary context for this device.

 ## Device Memory
 Device memory can be allocated either as *linear memory* or as *CUDA arrays*.
 (CUDA arrays are opaque memory layouts optimized for texture fetching.)

 Linear memory is typically allocated using `cudaMalloc()` and freed using `cudaFree()` and data transfer between host memory and device memory are typically done using `cudaMemcpy()`.

 Linear memory can also be allocated through `cudaMallocPitch()` and `cudaMalloc3D()`.
-These functions are recommended for allocations of 2D or 3D arrays as it makes sure that the allocation is appropriately padded to meet the alignment requirements, therefore ensuring best performance when accessing the row addresses or performing copies between 2D arrays and other regions of device memory (using the `cudaMemcpy2D()` and `cudaMemcpy3D()` functions).
+These functions are recommended for allocations of 2D or 3D arrays as it makes sure that the allocation is appropriately padded to meet the alignment requirements described in [Device Memory Accesses](#device-memory-access), therefore ensuring best performance when accessing the row addresses or performing copies between 2D arrays and other regions of device memory (using the `cudaMemcpy2D()` and `cudaMemcpy3D()` functions).

 ## Shared Memory
 ### Matrix Multiplication Without Shared Memory